mynkow/mynkow.github.io/_posts/2010-5-4-ValidateVideo.md

 A simple way to check if a given stream has a video header.

-In my previous post I showed you [how to validate an image/picture file][1].
+In my previous post I showed you [how to validate an image/picture file]({% post_url 2010-4-29-ValidateImage %}).
 Today I will add a video support to this validation and I will refactor the code a bit.
 Full source code is bellow:

 ```c#
 public enum FileType